Tipser/slate/source/includes/_tipser-widget.md

 Tipser Widget is a small and handy script that you can use to embed Tipser products and shops on your page and start selling with Tipser.

+## See it live! ##

+A working examples of page based on Tipser Widget can be found here: https://tipser.github.io/tipser-widget-bootstrap/ .

+The code of that page is available as a GitHub project: https://github.com/Tipser/tipser-widget-bootstrap .
+Feel free to checkout it and play with it on your local machine!

 ## Basic usage ##

 To use Tipser Widget, add the following snippet to your page.